 This sequence can be seen and manually edited in the Slice Sequencer.
 The Slice Shuffle controls provide means for automatically shuffling the sequence of Slices.
 These are the Slice Shuffle controls:

-Probability a shuffle will reorder slices from 0-100%.
+The probability a shuffle will reorder slices from 0-100%.

 Controls how often the bar is randomised.